Querz/lambda_event_api/README.md

 ---
 ### Async Event
 An Event can be executed asynchronously.
 For this to work, a boolean of whether the Event is async or not has to be passed to Event when [creating an Event](#creating-an-event).
+If no ExecutorService has been given to the constructor of EventManager, it will automatically create a cached threadpool which is then used to execute an Event asynchronously.
+When using the automatically generated cached threadpool, the EventManager will terminate it automatically the moment the program exits.